walmartlabs/lacinia/docs/tutorial/database-1.rst

 update it to be a wrapper around a connection to the PostgreSQL database running in the Docker container.

-Our goal in this chapter is to update just one basic query to use the database, the query that retrieves a game by its unique id.
+Our goal in this chapter is to update just one basic query to use the database, the query that retrieves a board game by its unique id.
 We'll make just the changes necessary for that one query before moving on.

-.. ex:: 4b9aec3656a5b4daa760709d50c26f9fe2b65608 src/clojure_game_geek/db.clj
+.. ex:: eebe71c16781d549aa3b1b48b8802282e709b65d src/clojure_game_geek/db.clj
-   :emphasize-lines: 5, 7-22, 28-43
+   :emphasize-lines: 3-26,33-38

-The requires for the ``db`` namespace have changed; we're using the ``postgres.async`` namespace to connect to the database, and that entails using some ``clojure.core.async`` functions.
+The requires for the ``db`` namespace have changed; we're using the ``clojure.java.jdbc`` namespace to connect to the database and execute queries, and also making use of the ``ComboPooledDataSource`` class, which allows for pooled connections.

-The ClojureGameGeekDb record has changed; it now has a ``conn`` (connection) field, and that is the connection to the PostgreSQL database.
+The ClojureGameGeekDb record has changed; it now has a ``ds`` (data source) field, and that is the connection to the PostgreSQL database.
-The ``start`` method now opens the connection to the database.
+The ``start`` method now opens the connection pool to the database, and the ``stop`` method shuts down the connection pool.

 For the meantime, we've hardwired the connection details (hostname, username, password, and port) to our Docker container.
 A later chapter will discuss approaches to configuration.
 Also note that we're connecting to port ``25432`` on ``localhost``; Docker will forward that port to the container port ``5432``.

-We've added a private ``take!`` function [#bang]_; its purpose is to obtain the result of a query against the database.
-Because we are using the postgres.async library, when we perform a query or other database operation, we don't block the current thread until results are ready.

-Instead, the postgres.async functions return a core.async `channel`.

-A full discussion of core.async will come later; for the moment, you can think of a channel as similar to a promise; the query operation will run asynchronously in another thread, and the result of the query operation will be `conveyed` through the channel.

-The core.async ``<!!`` function blocks the current thread until a value is conveyed.
-We've managed to turn an asynchronous operation back into a synchronous one ... once again, baby steps.
-A later chapter will discuss how to fully leverage asynchronous queries when using Lacinia.

-A common convention with core.async channels is to convey either an actual result, or an exception if something goes wrong.
-That can happen here: if there's a problem executing the query, an exception will be conveyed in the channel, instead of the expected sequence of row maps.

-In the ``take!`` function, we check if the conveyed value is an exception, and throw it (in the current thread) if so.

 That leaves the revised implementation of the ``find-game-by-id`` function; the only data access function rewritten to use the database connection.
 It simply constructs and executes the SQL query.

-With postgres.async the query is a vector consisting of a SQL query string followed by zero or more query variables.
+With ``clojure.java.jdbc`` the query is a vector consisting of a SQL query string followed by zero or more query parameters.
-Each query variable is numbered from 1 and represented as ``$n`` in the SQL query string.

-The ``query!`` function returns a channel, which is passed through ``take!`` to get the results.
+The `?` character in the query string corresponds to a query parameter, based on position.

-The results will be a sequence of maps, each map one matching row.
+The ``jdbc/query`` function returns a seq of matching rows.
-For this particular query, we are expecting a single match, so we can use ``first`` to return just the map for the matching row.
+By default, each selected row is converted into a Clojure map, and the column names are turned into keywords.

+For an operation like this one, which returns at most one map, we use ``first``.

 If no rows match, then ``first`` will return nil.
 That's a perfectly good way to identify that the provided Board Game id was not valid.